maryannngongi/Phase_3_Project/README.md

 # **HORIZON CONSULTANCY & MARKETING GROUP:** PREDICTING HIGH-GROWTH YOUTUBE CHANNELS USING CLASSIFICATION MODEL
 ## **Business Understanding**
 ## Overview
-Horizon Consultancy and Marketing Group is looking forward to patnering with influential YouTubers to help promote several brands that the company will be working with in the next few months.
+Horizon Consultancy & Marketing Group is looking forward to partnering with influential YouTubers for promotional campaigns for several brands that the company will be working with in the next few months.

 The company's Business Development Manager needs information to identify YouTube channels that are likely to experience high subscriber growth in the next month so they can target them for early brand partnerships.
 Therefore they require to make data-driven decisions based on the predictions from the classification model.
 ## **Data Understanding**